wp-plugins/wp-comment-warrior/readme.txt

 Find more information in `FAQ` section.

 If you have any question or suggestion, please post here or mail to flarefox at 163 dot com.
-I will response as soon as possible.
-Thank you!
+I will appreciate it very much and response as soon as possible.

 == Installation ==